Mindset: Fixed and growth mindsets

-According to Carol Dweck, individuals can be placed on a continuum according to their views of where ability originate, from a fixed to a growth mindset.
+According to Carol Dweck, individuals can be placed on a continuum according to their views about where ability originates, from a fixed to a growth mindset.
 An individual's mindset affects the "motivation to practice and learn".

 People with a fixed mindset believe that "intelligence is static", and little can be done to improve ability.
 Feedback is seen as "evaluation of their underlying ability" and success is seen as a result of this ability, not any effort expended.
 Failure is intimidating, since it "suggests constraints or limits they would not be able to overcome".
 Those with a fixed mindset tend to avoid challenges, give up easily, and focus on the outcome.
 They believe that their abilities are fixed, and effort has little value.

 Those with a growth mindset believe that "intelligence can be developed", and their abilities can be increased by learning.
 They tend to embrace challenges, persevere in the face of adversity, accept and learn from failure, focus on process rather than outcome, and see abilities as skills which are developed through effort.
 Feedback and failure are seen as opportunities to increase ability, signaling the "need to pay attention, invest effort, apply time to practice, and master the new learning opportunity".

-Grit, the combination of determination and perseverance, is related to a growth mindset.
+Grit, a personality trait combining determination and perseverance, is related to a growth mindset.
 Keown and Bourke discussed the importance of a growth mindset and grit.
 Their 2019 study found that people with lower economic status had a greater chance of success if they had a growth mindset and were willing to work through tribulation.

 Much of Dweck's research was related to the effect of a student's mindset on classroom performance.
 For students to develop a growth mindset, a nurturing classroom culture must be established with appropriate praise and encouragement.
 According to Dweck, "Praising students for the process they have engaged in—the effort they applied, the strategies they used, the choices they made, the persistence they displayed, and so on—yields more long-term benefits than telling them they are 'smart' when they succeed".
 Teachers need to design meaningful learning activities for their students: "The teacher should portray challenges as fun and exciting, while portraying easy tasks as boring and less useful for the brain".